lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     25 0.007861090484107148 9.95045322688365e-06 -0.00014277147407215768
     (...)

-.. container:: justify

 The Berendsen thermostat is trying to adjust the temperature of the system by rescaling the velocity of the atoms, but fails due to the large momentum of the system that makes it look like the system is warm, since in MD temperature is measured from the kinetic energy.

-.. container:: justify

 This leads to the system appearing frozen.

-.. container:: justify

 The solution is to cancel
 the net momentum of the atoms, for instance by using *fix momentum*, re-setting the velocity with the *velocity create* command, or use a different thermostat.

 Insert gas in the carbon nanotube
 ---------------------------------

-.. container:: justify

 You can download the |input_gas_cnt| I wrote.

 .. |input_gas_cnt| raw:: html

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial2/exercises/gas/input.lammps" target="_blank">input</a>

-.. container:: justify

 The key is to modify the *.data* file to make space for the second atom type 2.

 ..  code-block:: lammps